awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-training-algo-running-container.md

   1. After closing the first pipe file, look for `/opt/ml/input/data/training_1` and read it until you have completed the second epoch, and so on\.

   If the file for a given epoch doesn't exist yet, your code may need to retry until the pipe is created There is no sequencing restriction across channel types\.
 For example, you can read multiple epochs for the `training` channel and only start reading the `validation` channel when you are ready\.
 Or, you can read them simultaneously if your algorithm requires that\.

+  For an example of a Jupyter notebook that shows how to use Pipe mode when bringing your own container, see [Bring your own pipe\-mode algorithm to Amazon SageMaker](https://github.com/aws/amazon-sagemaker-examples/blob/main/advanced_functionality/pipe_bring_your_own/pipe_bring_your_own.ipynb)\.

 ## Distributed Training Configuration<a name="your-algorithms-training-algo-running-container-dist-training"></a>